 No grading curve will be used in this course.
 Four tasks must be accomplished by students.
 There will be two exams, a mid-term and a final.
 Each will consist of a long essay question, and a section of short identification essays.
 The mid-term exam will count 15% and the final will count 25% of the total grade.
-Students who improve their score from mid-term to final, demonstrating a "learning curve", will receive greater weight on the final grade.
-Additionally, there will be a weekly guiz held on any day of the week at the instructor's discretion.
+Students who improve their score from mid-term to final, demonstrating a "learning curve", will receive greater weight for the final grade.
+Additionally, there will be a weekly quiz held on any day of the week at the instructor's discretion.
 This will consist of multiple choice and true/false questions.
 The lowest two scores will be discarded, the remaining averaged, and that score will represent 20% of the total grade.

 Each student will write a paper of five to eight pages in length, typed, double-spaced, using a ten, eleven or twelve font.
 This paper will be written in the standard format using the conventions adopted by historians.
 The paper topic will involve a battle or campaign of the student's choice.
 The analysis should include armaments, strengths of contending forces, biographies of important figures, and an analysis of the action and its outcomes.
 Each student must consult individually with the instructor during office hours or at another mutually convenient time before embarking on research for the paper.
 The instructor will cover in class appropriate sources, and discuss style and conventions.
+This paper requires additional research beyond the text for the course.
 The paper will represent 25% of the total grade.
-The remaining 15% of the class grade will be assigned based upon class participation.
+The remaining 15% of the class grade will be assigned based upon class participation, and deportment in class.

 Week Morris

 Jan.
-2-5 Chapters 2 (no
+5-9 Chapters 2

-quiz)

 Jan.
-8-12 Chapter 3
+12-16 Chapter 3

 Jan.
-16-19 Chapter 4
+20-23 Chapter 4

 Jan.
-22-26 Chapter 5
+26-30 Chapter 5

-Jan.
-29-Feb.
-2 Mid-term exam
+Feb.
+2-6 Mid-term exam

 Chapter 6-7

 Feb.
-5-9 Chapters 8
+9-13 Chapters 8

 Feb.
-12-16 Chapter 9
+17-20 Chapter 9

+Feb.
+23-27 Chapter 10

 Writing Tutorials

-Feb.
-20-23 Chapter 10

-Feb.
-26-March 1 Chapter 11
+March 2-6 Chapter 11

 Term Paper due

-March 5-9 Chapter 12
+March 9-13 Chapter 12-13

-March 12-16 Chapter 13-14
+March 16-18 Chapter 14